 Your Boxer Chow will also need infrequent baths.
 Bathe them only when necessary and make sure you use a dog shampoo to prevent any irritation to the skin.

-Try to brush your pet’s teeth regularly with a canine toothpaste.
+Try to brush your pet’s teeth regularly with canine toothpaste.
 Clean the ears with moistened cotton wool to remove any debris.

 Nails should be clipped when necessary.
 When the canine toenail is left too long, it can be prone to breaks.